ijaaz/markdown-guide/index.md

 uses.

 You can take a latex paper and convert it into pdf, and more.
-The possibilities endless.
-And the good thing about latex is that it works on any text editor (unlike Rich Text), but the problem is that it is hard to use, after all it's basically programming.
-Who want's to program at the same time as writing a document , not many.
+The possibilities are endless.
+And the good thing about latex is that it works on any text editor (unlike Rich Text), the problem is that it is hard to use, after all it's basically programming.
+Who want's to program at the same time as writing a document, not many.

-So someone thought, oh boy, why dont we really simplify things, and make something that everyone could use iregardless of text editor(no need for rich text editors, like microsoft word), or coding ability(latex, html).
+So someone thought, oh boy, why don't we really simplify things, and make something that everyone could use iregardless of text editor(no need for Rich Text editors, like Microsoft Word), or coding ability(latex, html).

-So they(this is all just from my imagination) saw that when people where text or mailing each other, they where sometimes using a simple syntax to enhance their text, an example would be empasizing some text by surrounding it with times symbols (get it, it's times impportant) like this: `*this is extra powerful*`.
+So they saw that when people were texting or emailing each other, they were sometimes using a simple syntax to enhance their text, an example would be emphasising some text by surrounding it with times symbols (get it, it's times impportant) like this: `*this is extra powerful*`.

-They also noticed that HTML was perfect as a way to display formating, as it is global and works on any machine.
+They also noticed that HTML a perfect way to display formating, as it is global and works on any machine.

-HTML was already being used as a way to format pdf's, and ebooks.
+HTML was already being used as a way to format pdf's, ebooks, and more.

-if you ever look inside an ebook, you'd be surprised to find that it's basically a collection of html files and a pictures.
+if you ever look inside an ebook, you'd be surprised to find that it's basically a collection of html files and pictures.

-So they wrote a small script (specifically a perl script, don't worry if you don't know what that is) that took a text file, looked for special symbols (like a couple strong symbols surrounding some text), then converted that text to html.
+So they wrote a small script(specifically a perl script, don't worry if you don't know what that is) that took a text file, looked for special symbols (like a couple strong symbols surrounding some text), then converted that text to html.

-You could then use some other tools to make that html into a pdf, ebook, or more specifically just use it in a website.
+You could then use some other tools to make that html into a pdf, ebook, Microsoft Word document, or more specifically just use it in a website.

 So that is the grand beginning of Markdown.

-It is now ubiquitus, with a multitude of editors supporting Markdown, even though you don't need any special editor to write markdown, a lot of editors specifically made for markdown have their own html converters built in, they also may have a way to imediatly convert to a pdf, and other such goodies, including Cloud sync.
+It is now ubiquitous, with a multitude of editors supporting Markdown.

+Though you don't need any special editor to write markdown, a lot of editors specifically made for markdown have their own html converters built in, they also may have a way to immediately convert to a pdf, and other such goodies, including Cloud sync.

 If you are interested in Markdown, I recommend you check out these editor made